nv-ucsb-courses/iqb2_F25/README.md

 <br>

 ## Login Instructions
-Replace the '#' signs below with your assigned number (see table below)
+Replace the '#' signs in the code blocks below with your assigned number (see table)

 ### Powershell (Windows)